 - Lastly, switch over to your video chat application.
 Navigate to the audio/video preference settings.
 Make sure that the audio source is set to “Wirecast Virtual Microphone” and the video source is set to “Wirecast Virtual Camera.”

 Here’s a bonus tip: with your Local Desktop Presenter shot selected, hit control + E on your keyboard.
 This will bring up the edit screen.
 Use this to scale the video call window so that the controls and user interface are no longer visible.
 It’s a cleaner, more professional method of bringing in a video guest.
 You can also use the multi-source option to have your video and the guest’s video appear side by side.

 OBS Studio + Video Chat

 In OBS Studio, capturing a video call is similar to Wirecast.
 On a Windows PC, it’s quite simple.
 All you have to do is set up a new desktop capture focused on the Skype or video chat window.
-Audio will be automatically captured alongside the video.
+The audio will be automatically captured alongside the video.

 On a Mac, however, the same approach doesn’t quite work.
 That’s because Mac OS has some limitations on audio capture at the system level.

 - After installing IShowU Audio Capture, navigate to your Mac System Preferences and to the “Sound” pane.

 - Under the “Input” tab, select “IShowU Audio Capture” as the input device.